-The Sales & Purchase (SNP) agreement will have both party’s names in the document.
+The Sale and Purchase (SPA) agreement will have both party’s names in the document.

 Occasionally there will be a loan where the property is purchased under more than one name, but there will be only one name in the loan, or vice versa.